Sam Littlemore: Biography

 In 2006 Littlemore co-founded the band Tonite Only.
 Ministry of Sound licensed their two debut songs "Danger (The Bomb)" and "Where the Party's At" internationally.
-They remixed "All This Love" for The Similou, which spent 11 weeks at number one in the ARIA Club Chart, followed up by 18 weeks at number one for the Tonite Only remix of "Pictures" by Sneaky Sound System, equaling the record set by Madison Avenue's "Don't Call Me Baby".
+They remixed "All This Love" for the Similou, which spent 11 weeks at number one in the ARIA Club Chart, followed up by 18 weeks at number one for the Tonite Only remix of "Pictures" by Sneaky Sound System, equaling the record set by Madison Avenue's "Don't Call Me Baby".
 In addition to remixes for Princess Superstar, TV Rock and others, they released the Ministry of Sound compilation "Mashed III".
-They went on to regularly tour North America and had numerous crossover hits including "We Run The Nite", voted Best Dance Track Of The Year 2011 by InTheMix.
+They went on to regularly tour North America and had numerous crossover hits including "We Run the Nite", voted Best Dance Track of the Year 2011 by InTheMix.

 2007 saw Littlemore re-establish his solo career as Sam La More, touring Australia, New Zealand, Japan, Europe and North America.
 He mixed the Pacha compilation for Europe and Australia and co-wrote and produced the third, self-titled Pnau album with his brother Nick and bandmate Peter Mayes.
-The self-titled Pnau album was highlighted by Elton John as his favourite new album featuring singles "Embrace", "With you Forever", "Baby" and "Wild Strawberries".
-His production and songwriting skills can also be heard on "Don't Hold Back" and "Are You With Me?" for The Potbelleez.
-Both songs spent many weeks in the ARIA top 10, ARIA club and ARIA dance charts.
-Littlemore then moved his focus to finishing singles for other artists including Peking Duk, Parachute Youth, The Potbelleez among others.
+The self-titled Pnau album was highlighted by Elton John as his then-favourite new album featuring singles "Embrace", "With You Forever", "Baby" and "Wild Strawberries".
+He also co-wrote and co-produced "Don't Hold Back" and "Are You with Me" for the Potbelleez.
+Both songs spent many weeks in the ARIA top 10, ARIA Club and ARIA Dance charts.
+Littlemore then moved his focus to finishing singles for other artists including Peking Duk, Parachute Youth, the Potbelleez among others.

 In 2015, Littlemore's White Shadows album with Nick Littlemore and Craig Nicholls was released featuring the single "Give Up, Give Out, Give In".

 In 2016, Littlemore officially joined Pnau.
 "Chameleon", their first single as a trio, peaked at number four on the ARIA Singles Chart and reached triple platinum sales in Australia.
 "Chameleon" was nominated for the Apple Music Song of the Year and won the Best Dance Release at the 2017 ARIA Awards.

-In 2017 Pnau released the album Changa to commercial and critical acclaim.
+In 2017, Pnau released the album Changa to commercial and critical acclaim.

-In 2018 Pnau's "Go Bang" won the ARIA Award for Best Dance Release, setting a new record of three ARIA Best Dance Release wins.
+In 2018, Pnau's "Go Bang" won the ARIA Award for Best Dance Release, setting a new record of three ARIA Best Dance Release wins.

-In 2021 Elton John asked Pnau to revisit his catalogue and produce a new album which resulted in the single Cold Heart with Elton John and Dua Lipa.
-The single reached number one in the UK.
+In 2021, Elton John asked Pnau to revisit his catalogue and produce a new album, which resulted in the single "Cold Heart (Pnau remix)" with Elton John and Dua Lipa.
+The single reached number one in the UK and Australia.